Project data page

 96Energy and BuildingsCouncil Estate DecarbonisationE20Council estate - increase solar power generationLouise AustinIncrease PV (photovoltaic) generation across DCC estate by 3MW.
 This will include a mixture of roof mounted, ground mounted, and vertical mounted, to best suit the site.3MW of solar PV to be installedDeliverOn TrackProcurement for SPA4 (Solar PV Array 4), to deliver 0.5MW of PV across DCC estate began on 11/12/2024.
 Outside of SPA4, solar PV has been installed at Peterlee Pathways and Corten House.
 Currently investigating the potential of solar PV at Chilton Depot.46477Durham County CouncilCouncilMed (>50-200 tonnes)£750,000No32

-91Energy and BuildingsCouncil Estate DecarbonisationE15Council estate - LED lighting programmeLouise AustinInstall LED lighting across 20 DCC owned sites20 sites will have LED lighting installed.DeliverOn TrackComplete – Louisa Centre, Spennymoor Leisure Centre, Consett Leisure Centre, Heighington Lane Waste Transfer Site
+91Energy and BuildingsCouncil Estate DecarbonisationE15Council estate - LED lighting programmeLouise AustinInstall LED lighting across 20 Durham County Council owned sites20 sites will have LED lighting installed.DeliverOn TrackComplete – Louisa Centre, Spennymoor Leisure Centre, Consett Leisure Centre, Heighington Lane Waste Transfer Site

 98Energy and BuildingsCouncil Estate DecarbonisationE22Council estate - Jade Business Park solar projectStephen McDonaldDevelop 1MW solar array at Jade Business Park (following Eastern Green Link construction and construction of National Grid convertor station when field is back with DCC)1MW installed capacityEarly Concept/ScopingSlightly Off TrackProject on hold until post Eastern Green Link (2028)47208Durham County CouncilCouncilLow (1-50 tonnes)£1,000,000No11